fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 yarn add @fulfillmenttools/fulfillmenttools-sdk-typescript
 ```

-Learn how to set up and use the TypeScript SDK with our [tutorial](./TUTORIAL.md).
+Learn how to set up and use the TypeScript SDK with our [tutorial](./TUTORIAL.md) and have a look at some [examples](./examples/README.md).

 ## 📖 Documentation